-CLUBS AND ORGANIZATIONS PROCEDURES MANUAL: This manual outlines Essex County College's administrative policy and procedure in the student programming and club recognition process.
-It is prepared by the Student Life and Activities Office with the hope that student organizations, officers and advisors will find such a compilation an aid to their work.
-All clubs and organizations are issued a copy at the beginning of the academic semester.
+CLUBS AND ORGANIZATIONS PROCEDURES MANUAL: This manual outlines Essex County College's administrative po procedure in the student programming and club recognition process.
+It is prepared by the Student Life and Activities with the hope that student organizations, officers and advisors will find such a compilation an aid to their work.
+All corganizations are issued a copy at the beginning of the academic semester.